jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5e.md

 till 4l. and after that about 1.s 4d.
 Buck wheat to 32s. per qr. to pay 16s.

-These duties were imposed, partly by=
+These duties were imposed, partly by:

-    the 22nd of Charles II, in place of the Old Subsidy, the New Subsidy
+- the 22nd of Charles II, in place of the Old Subsidy,
+- the New Subsidy
-    the One-third and Two-thirds Subsidy
+- the 1/3 and 2/3 Subsidy
-    the Subsidy 1747
+- the Subsidy 1747

 The table of duties in this note is an exact copy of that in Charles Smith, Three Tracts on the Corn Trade , 2nd ed., 1766. p.
 83

-    That author
+That author:

-    took the figures from "Mr. Saxby, in his Book of Rates" ( i.e. Henry Saxby, The British Customs, containing an Historical and Practical Account of each branch of that Revenue , 1757, pp. 111-114)
+- took the figures from "Mr. Saxby, in his Book of Rates" ( i.e. Henry Saxby, The British Customs, containing an Historical and Practical Account of each branch of that Revenue , 1757, pp. 111-114)
-    He rounded off Saxby's fractions of a penny in an inaccurate and inconsistent way He miscopied=
+- rounded off Saxby's fractions of a penny in an inaccurate and inconsistent way
+- miscopied:

-    the second duty on barley
+  - the second duty on barley
-    the first duty on peas
+  - the first duty on peas
-    the third duty on wheat
+  - the third duty on wheat

 The "Old Subsidy" consisted of the 5% or 1s. poundage imposed by 12 Car.
 II., c.
 4, on to the Act According to this, imported beans, barely and malt were to be rated at 26s.
 8d. the quarter when the actual price at the place of importation did not exceed 28s.